-How can you borrow more the amount you need even with dependents?
+How can you borrow more than the amount you need even with dependants?

-To be clear: banks aren’t against children but they are concerned about your capacity to pay back your home loan if you have dependents.
+To be clear: banks aren’t against children but they are concerned about your capacity to pay back your home loan if you have dependants.

 So they look at your income and living expenses.